Reading the Stage Directions Out Loud

-- A character in Black Dynamite does this a few times throughout the two scenes he's in.
+- One of the militants in Black Dynamite does this a few times throughout the two scenes he's in, including his first line.
 Being a parody that generally keeps the fourth wall intact (save a boom mike or two), it might take a moment for a viewer to realize what just happened.

 - Occurs in the Exploitation Film Video Violence 2.
 "You scared me, covering her breasts!"
 The Cinema Snob chastises the film for this, but concedes that if the regular dialogue read out the stage directions, it would be an improvement.

-- The line "I need a vacation" wasn't part of the dialogue in the script for Terminator 2, it was only written to describe that the T-800 in that particular scene "looks like he needs a vacation".
+- The line "I need a vacation" wasn't part of the dialogue in the script for Terminator 2: Judgment Day, it was only written to describe that the T-800 in that particular scene "looks like he needs a vacation".
 Arnold instead decided to Throw It In as a line, and James Cameron liked it enough to keep it.

 - Happens in the Bewitched movie; when the Nicole Kidman character tries out for the Samantha role and reads the scene descriptions and character names.